Nuts in May (Play for Today): Cast

 Sheila Kelley and Stephen Bill were a couple in real life at the time.

+Filming

+It was filmed during the summer of 1975 in June and July in Dorset for a winter release in mid January 1976.

 Locations

 The episode is set, and was filmed in its entirety, in the geologically and historically rich Isle of Purbeck area of Dorset in South West England.
 The characters visit a number of significant points of interest including Corfe Castle, Stair Hole, Kimmeridge, Lulworth Cove and the Jurassic Coast, a World Heritage Site.
 The location was chosen at the suggestion of the producer David Rose, who came from Purbeck: "I told him about the quarries in the district and asked him to film everything out of doors, under the skies; he reneged only slightly on this condition – there is one sequence of about one minute twenty seconds, in the Greyhound pub near Corfe Castle, and one short scene in a toilet.
 Apart from that, the only interiors are those of some very small tents."
 The campsite used for filming was Corfe Castle Campsite, just outside Corfe Castle, which is still used as a campsite.
 The quarry visited is Keates Quarry in Acton.